yuqingrong/isoPEPS.jl/typst/poster/main.typ

   #highlight([For PEPS, methods are similar])

-   1. *Encoding Tensors as Gates:*
-   Each tensor $A^[i]$
-  is mapped to a unitary operator $U^[i]$ on the quantum circuit.
+   1. *Encoding Tensors as Gates:* Each tensor $A^[i]$ is mapped to a unitary operator $U^[i]$ on the quantum circuit.

-   2. *Quantum Circuit Construction:*
-   The isoPEPS network is mapped to a quantum circuit by representing the tensors as a series of quantum gates.
+   2. *Quantum Circuit Construction:* The isoPEPS network is mapped to a quantum circuit by representing the tensors as a series of quantum gates.
 The quantum circuit structure mirrors the connectivity of the isoPEPS network, ensuring that the entanglement and correlations are preserved across the qubits.

-   3. *Variational Parameterization and Optimization:*
-  The quantum gates $U^[i]$ are parameterized by variational parameters $theta$,which are optimized to minimize the energy of the quantum state.
-The energy expectation value is computed as:
+   3. *Variational Parameterization and Optimization:* The quantum gates $U^[i]$ are parameterized by variational parameters $theta$,which are optimized to minimize the energy of the quantum state.
+The energy expectation value is computed as: $E(theta)=⟨psi(theta)|H|psi(theta)⟩$.Optimization techniques, such as gradient descent, are employed to update $theta$, leading to an optimized quantum state.
-  $E(theta)=<psi(theta)|H|psi(theta)>
-  $.
-Optimization techniques, such as gradient descent, are employed to update $theta$, leading to an optimized quantum state.

   ]

   #pop.column-box(heading: "Why Rydberg Atom Arrays?")[

-  #image("Rydeberg.jpg", width: 80%)
+  #image("Rydeberg.jpg", width: 70%)
-Rydberg atom arrays offer several advantages for benchmarking isoPEPS-based quantum circuits. @Ebadi_2022
--  *long coherence times*  ensure stable quantum states during multi-step optimization

-- Rydberg atoms in highly-excited states *(large n)* exhibit *strong van der Waals interactions* $V_(v d W)~C^6/r^6$.
-- *entropy reduction via measurement* help optimize the quantum state during the variational process.
+-  *Parallelization*: Rydberg atom arrays allow for high parallelism by enabling the simultaneous execution of quantum operations on multiple qubits, significantly enhancing the speed and efficiency of the optimization process.

+- *Long-range connectivity*: The strong van der Waals interactions between Rydberg atoms, $V_(v d W)~C_6/r^6$ ,  is essential for implementing complex quantum operations and optimizing quantum circuits.@Ebadi_2022

   ]